-- HCC is the most common type of primary liver cancer is called hepatocellular carcinoma (HCC) or hepatoma.
+The most common type of primary liver cancer is called hepatocellular carcinoma (HCC) or hepatoma.
 It starts in the main cells of your liver, called hepatocytes.
 Most primary liver cancers are of this type.

 A second, less common type of primary liver cancer is cholangiocarcinoma, or bile duct cancer.
 It starts in the cells that line your bile ducts.
 Bile ducts are tubes that connect your liver and gallbladder to your small bowel.

 - weight loss (when you’re not trying to lose weight)